wshekrota/egopipe/README.md

 ```

 These metrics give you a realtime look at what might be happening with your data.
-If you want something more exotic you should use Kibana.
+If you want
+something more exotic you should use Kibana.
 Figures are post filter so additions/deletions will be seen.

 Elapsed - rough estimate time after read/decode to write index success (end to end)
 Bytes - total bytes transit
 Docs - total doc count
-Fields - map is docs grouped by number of fields per doc and count within, this gives you a rough idea what is coming in and
+Fields - map is docs grouped by number of fields per doc and count within ex: map[27:2,11:14] would be there are 2 docs w/27 fields etc.

-what is done in the filter.
+* this gives you a rough idea what is coming in and what is done in the filter.
-docFields - number fields this doc

 Rest endpoint (todo maybe)
 GET list - all docs